Gison43/Virtual_Assistant_2024/README.md

 I'm also adding a spanish/english/french translator.
 So the user can ask it for a word in one language and the user can test themselves and translate the word.
 If they get it right, the VA will let them know.

+I've added a working stopwatch with splits (up to 5) and start, stop, reset.